wallamide/rumcake/docs/src/content/docs/index.md

 rumcake is still a work in progress.
 Expect some bugs and breaking changes.
 :::

-`rumcake` is a rust-based mechanical keyboard firmware that aims to be decentralized, featureful, and easy to configure.
+`rumcake` is a rust library that lets you build featureful keyboard firmware with ease.

-`rumcake` provides a library for you to build a keyboard firmware, using [`embassy-rs`](https://github.com/embassy-rs/embassy) under the hood.
+Under the hood, `rumcake` uses [`embassy-rs`](https://github.com/embassy-rs/embassy) as the embedded framework.
 Providing `rumcake` as a library allows you to build your firmware in your own Cargo workspace, removing the need to push code to the central `rumcake` repo.

 The `rumcake` library:

-- Provides `embassy-executor` tasks for common keyboard tasks, including matrix polling, host communication, LED rendering, etc.
+- Provides `embassy-executor` tasks for common keyboard activities, including matrix polling, host communication, LED rendering, etc.
 - Provides macros that allow you to configure your keyboard firmware in an easy-to-understand way. [`keyberon`](https://github.com/TeXitoi/keyberon) is also used under the hood for keyboard layout configuration.
 - Aims to be platform-agnostic, and uses different HALs (hardware abstraction libraries) under the hood, depending on the chip you decide to build for.